 Yozo Oba of No Longer Human, who is always depressed and fears other people, cannot help but attract women throughout his life due to his apparent good looks.

 Rafael Gives Light, from the Gives Light trilogy, a loner who is known for getting into fights at school and his dad's a serial killer.
 Only the main character ever describes him as attractive however, and only after he's already falling in love with him.

 The Changeover: Sorenson 'Sorry' Carlisle, something of a subversion in that his troubled side doesn't show when he's in public, rather he holds up a facade of a polite, well-behaved young man.
 Was abused as a child, and suffers from an inability to emotionally express himself, or connect with others, as well as somewhat sinister behavior towards the main character near the beginning of the story.

 Spike and Angel from Buffy the Vampire Slayer and later spinoff Angel.
 Bad boys.
 Leather coats.
 Troubled by their love for a pretty slayer.
 Hearts (well, souls) of gold!
-Creepy moms, being ridiculed by your peers while alive, and, later, guilt for the "troubled" part.
+Creepy mom (in Spike's case), being ridiculed while alive, and, later, guilt for the "troubled" part.
 Low social skills for the "cute" one.